Magnification: Magnifying glass

+In this case the angular magnification equals the linear magnification (the increase in the relative height of the object) because both the object and the image are at the same position (the near point).

 A different interpretation of the working of the latter case is that the magnifying glass changes the diopter of the eye (making it myopic) so that the object can be placed closer to the eye resulting in a larger angular magnification.